jung-chang/codehealth/content/posts/good-error-messages.md

 {{< /red-code >}}

 However, what can we do with this information?
-This error message is only useful in identifying the error type but is not helpful in determining the root case and finding a solution.
+This error message is only useful for identifying the error type but is not helpful in determining the root case and finding a solution.

-To improve this, we include **code pointers** to where the parsing failedand a link to detailed logs as an **additional resource** for more insight into the parsing process.
-Finally, the error can include **information about limitations** that are present in the system that is useful to be aware of.
+To improve this, we can include **code pointers** to indicate where it failed and a link to detailed logs as **additional resources** for further insight into the parsing process.
+Finally, the error can include **information about limitations** that are present in the system and are important to be aware of.

 {{< green-code >}}